Pleistoscene/emerald-games-wireless-RFP/README.md

 ---

-## 14. Training and Handover
+## 13. Training and Handover

 - Vendor must provide basic training to one team member on how to monitor and manage the wireless system
 - A short video tutorial or a one-page guide is acceptable

 ---

-## 15. Scalability and Future-Proofing
+## 14. Scalability and Future-Proofing

 - The system should be able to scale by adding more access points without replacing the core setup

 ---

-## 16. Hardware Warranty and Support
+## 15. Hardware Warranty and Support

 - All access points should have a minimum 1-year warranty
 - Vendor should handle RMA (returns) if any unit fails within warranty

+---

+## 16. Final Notes

+We’re excited to work with someone who understands our goals and can help us set up something that works great and lasts long.
+Thanks for checking out this proposal!

+---